3 days off work

 What is the accommodation like?

-The last night of your trip will be in Reykjavik at Hotel Leifur Eiríksson, an authentic heritage building set right in the center of Reykjavík.
-The hotel is on Skólavörðustígur; one of the most sought-after streets in the city and dotted with various galleries and designer shops.
+You'll spend the last night of your trip in Reykjavik at Hotel Leifur Eiríksson, an authentic heritage building set right in the centre of Reykjavík.
+The hotel is on Skólavörðustígur, one of the most sought-after streets in the city, dotted with various galleries and shops.
 Across the street from the hotel is the iconic church and Reykjavík's most famous landmark, Hallgrímskirkja.
 Breakfast is included here on your final day of the trip.

 For solo travellers looking for their own space, an optional private room can be booked for an extra charge.
 See Optional Extras for the price.
 Please request this at the time of booking (this is subject to availability).

 Depart any time on Day 5